Anxiety: How Does Anxiety Affect the Body?

 Yes.
 The body uses a lot of energy during the stress response, which can lead to fatigue afterwards.

-Can supplements help with stress?
+Can supplements help with stress and anxiety?

 Supplements can support the body’s natural stress response, especially adaptogens that encourage balance and resilience.
 They work best when combined with healthy lifestyle habits.